Julie Su

-Julie A. Su (born February 19, 1969) is an American attorney who has served as United States deputy secretary of labor since 2021.
-Before assuming that post, she was the California Labor Secretary, serving under Governor Gavin Newsom, and headed California's Division of Labor Standards Enforcement (DLSE) under Governor Jerry Brown.
+Julie Ann Su (Chinese: 蘇維思; born February 19, 1969) is an American attorney and government official who served as acting United States Secretary of Labor from March 11, 2023 to January 20, 2025.
+She also served as the 37th United States Deputy Secretary of Labor from July 17, 2021 to January 20, 2025.
+Before assuming that post, Su was the California Labor Secretary, serving under Governor Gavin Newsom from 2019 to 2021, and was the California Labor Commissioner, overseeing California's Division of Labor Standards Enforcement (DLSE), under Governor Jerry Brown from 2011 to 2018.

-She is serving as acting secretary of labor following the departure of incumbent Marty Walsh from the role.
-In February 2023, President Joe Biden nominated Su to serve as the United States secretary of labor.
+She became acting secretary of labor on March 11, 2023, following the departure of incumbent Marty Walsh from the role.
+In February 2023, President Joe Biden officially nominated Su to be his permanent appointee to fill the position.
+After her nomination, Su's confirmation stalled in the Senate; however, Su was retained in an acting capacity for the duration of the Biden administration, which the Government Accountability Office (GAO) allowed.

 Early life and education

-Su was born in Wisconsin as a second generation immigrant.
-Her mother came to the United States on a cargo ship from China; her father is from Taiwan.
-She graduated from Gretchen Whitney High School in Cerritos, CA. She earned a Bachelor of Arts degree from Stanford University and a Juris Doctor from Harvard Law School.
+Su was born in Madison, Wisconsin, as a second-generation American.
+Her mother, unable to afford a ticket on a passenger ship, came to the United States on a cargo ship from China; her father is from Taiwan.
+She graduated from Whitney High School in Cerritos, California.
+She earned a Bachelor of Arts degree from Stanford University in 1991, double majoring in political science and economics.
+She later earned a Juris Doctor from Harvard Law School.

 Career

-Su started her legal career at the Asian-Pacific American Legal Center.
-She was a Litigation Director for Advancing Justice L.A., a non-profit civil rights organization.
+Su started her legal career at the Asian Pacific American Legal Center (later known as Advancing Justice Los Angeles), a non-profit civil rights organization, where she served as a Litigation Director.

-Su was the lead attorney for the El Monte Thai Garment Slavery Case.
+Su was the lead attorney for the El Monte Thai garment slavery case.
 As the lead for civil case brought by the El Monte garment workers, Su successfully pursued a legal theory that held manufacturers responsible for the wage theft, as well as the operators who actually kept the garment workers captive.
 She and other activists also petitioned for the workers to be able to stay in the United States under a visa program for those who cooperate with the government in criminal trials.
-This led to the creation of the T-Visa for victims of human trafficking.
+This led to the creation of the T visa for victims of human trafficking.

-During Jerry Brown's tenure as governor, Su headed California's Division of Labor Standards Enforcement (DLSE).
+During Jerry Brown's tenure as governor, Su headed California's Division of Labor Standards Enforcement (DLSE) as the California Labor Commissioner.
 Under Governor Gavin Newsom, Su served as Secretary of the California Labor and Workforce Development Agency.